UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. exercise::

-   Try and add GPUs to your cluster profile.
-Run
+   Try and add GPUs to your cluster profile, save it.
+Run ``c.AdditionalProperties`` to see what was added.
+Then do ``c.AdditionalProperties.GpusPerNode = '';`` to remove it.
+See that it was removed.

 Batch scripts
 '''''''''''''